TheOdinProject/curriculum/javascript/computer_science/space_complexity.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What do we mean by space complexity.
+- What space complexity is.
-- Why is it important to consider how our algorithm uses memory space.
+- The importance of space complexity.
-- How do we measure space complexity.
+- How to measure space complexity.
-- What is a situation where auxiliary space analysis is useful.
+- Auxiliary space analysis.

 ### What do we mean by space complexity?